Curriculum

 Once accepted into SPARK, scholars must meet these program requirements:

-• Orientation.
-All students must be available on the first week of June to attend the mandatory orientation and training — no exceptions will be given.
+- Orientation.
+All students must be available the first two weeks of June to attend the mandatory orientation and training — no exceptions will be given.

 Research by SPARK alumni